upspin/upspin/doc/security.md

-In addition to checking signatures, the client confirms an Access file is in the path from the current directory up to the root to limit the damage of a malicious Directory server returning the wrong result from a call to WhichAccess().
+In addition to checking signatures, the client confirms an Access file is in the path from the current directory up to the root to limit the damage of a malicious Directory server returning the wrong result from a call to `WhichAccess`.
 A cautious owner should not place private directories inside public directories.

 Finally, while the backup properties of Upspin improve on most people's file systems today, a malicious or buggy Directory or Storage server can certainly wreak havoc through deletion.

-Writing a file to a Store server reveals the creation time and the file size, but nothing else.
+Writing a file to a Storage server reveals the creation time and the file size, but nothing else.
 Thus we expect even very cautious users can enjoy the availability advantages of public cloud storage.
-If they prefer, they can run the Upspin Store server code off their own local disk.
+If they prefer,
+they can run the Upspin Storage server code off their own local disk.